joric/airmate/README.md

 I.e. [+1330,-438] is `<+3,-1>` ("One") because it's about 1320 (3x 440) time units followed by 440 (1x 440) time units.

 LED on/off durations start from on and alternate to the end.
-Durations use carrier frequency units (1/38000s).
+All durations are in microseconds.
 So the resulting sequence for the "Speed" command is 24 values including stop duration at the end:

 `1330,438,1258,440,410,1288,1260,438,1258,440,384,1312,386,1312,412,1286,386,1312,386,1312,1260,440,384,8106`